-Return on equity at the end of the financial year was 31 percent (10).
-Return on capital employed totalled 25 percent (8).
-The equity ratio at the close of the financial year was 46 percent (45).
-Equity per share, excluding non-controlling interests, totalled SEK 16.73 (13.07).
+Return on equity at the end of the financial year was 22 percent (31).
+Return on capital employed totalled 31 percent (25).
+The equity ratio at the close of the financial year was 40 percent (46).
+Equity per share, excluding non-controlling interests, totalled SEK 35.14 (16.73).

-Return on working capital (P/WC) totalled 103 percent (51).
+Return on working capital (P/WC) totalled 95 percent (103).
 The long-term P/WC target for the Group and all of its companies is 45 percent.
 The profitability benchmark P/WC ratio encourages high operating profit and low levels of tied-up capital.
 When combined with the growth target of 15 percent, this creates conditions that promote long-term profitable growth for the companies and the Group.
-Average working capital, which when calculating P/WC includes inventories with the addition of the net of accounts receivable and accounts payable, amounted to SEK 781 million (598) at the end of the financial year.
+Average working capital, which when calculating P/WC includes inventories with the addition of the net of accounts receivable and accounts payable, amounted to SEK 1,347 million (781) at the end of the financial year.

-Cash and cash equivalents, consisting of cash and bank balances together with approved but non-utilised credit facilities, totalled SEK 1,006 million (439) on 31 December 2020.
-The Group's available credit facilities amounted to SEK 1,492 million (1,102) as of 31 December 2020.
-The Group's interest-bearing net debt at the close of the financial year stood at SEK 700 million (902), including pension liabilities of SEK 81 million (80), as well as lease liabilities of SEK 233 million (216).
-The net debt/equity ratio, calculated on the basis of financial net liabilities including provisions for pensions and lease liabilities, totalled 0.4 (0.6).
+The Group's interest-bearing net debt at the close of the financial year stood at SEK 3,870 million (700), including pension liabilities of SEK 82 million (81), as well as lease liabilities of SEK 339 million (233).
+The net debt/equity ratio, calculated on the basis of financial net liabilities including provisions for pensions and lease liabilities, totalled 0.9 (0.4).